If you tried to design a Los Angeles petty theft crime that would make you look like a classic “bad guy,” you’d have a hard time beating this guy.

 Convicted felons lose important rights (such as voting rights), and they may suffer thousands of dollars worth of indirect costs and inconveniences over a lifetime — e.g. increased difficulty getting loans, renting a place to live, et cetera.

-To protect yourself against both the short-term and long-term consequences of your Los Angeles petty theft charge, get in touch with attorney Michael Kraut of the Kraut Law Group.
+To protect yourself against both the short-term and long-term consequences of your Los Angeles petty theft charge, get in touch with attorney Michael Kraut of the Kraut Criminal & DUI Lawyers.
 Mr. Kraut is an extremely experienced, Harvard Law School educated ex-prosecutor.
 He and his team can help you develop an effective, comprehensive plan for managing your charges.